squaresLab/BugZoo/docs/cli/tool.rst

 .. code-block:: bash

-  $ repairbox tool upload genprog
+  $ bugzoo tool upload genprog
   ...

 This command should be used by tools maintainers to conveniently push the